This checker shows the broadband and mobile coverage availability for your address. It will also show the predicted speeds available for broadband.

 By downloading the smartphone app, you are accepting Ofcom’s terms and conditions for use.

 This map uses signal level predictions provided by the four UK mobile network operators.
 Ofcom has tested actual coverage in various locations around the UK, and used the results to set the thresholds for voice calls used on the map.
 We will continue to conduct testing, work with the mobile operators and analyse consumer feedback with a view to improving the accuracy of the map.
 The map may differ from those provided by the network operators; see the FAQ below for reasons why.

-This checker uses broadband availability and predicted speeds data provided by the UK's major Internet Service Providers in June 2016.
+This checker uses broadband availability and predicted speeds data provided by the UK's major Internet Service Providers.

 Standard Broadband speed predictions refer to the highest predicted speed of any major ISPs for packages up to 30 Mbit/s.
 Superfast Broadband speed predictions refer to the highest predicted speed of any major ISPs for packages between 30 and 300 Mbit/s.
 Ultrafast Broadband speed predictions refer to the highest predicted speed of any major ISPs for packages over 300 Mbit/s.
 The checker should not be regarded as providing a definitive view and we plan to update the data later in the year.